tadiusfrank2001/packetracertopology/office-network-config/README.md

 configure terminal
 hostname Switch0
 banner motd # Unauthorized access is prohibited. #
-# you can use your own secret password
+# you can use your own secret password to secure the CLI
 enable secret Sw1tch0Secret!
 service password-encryption
 # you can use your domain name